pratyakshsahariya-blip/CPU-SIM-PRACTICAL/README.md

    <img width="1440" height="900" alt="image" src="https://github.com/user-attachments/assets/3f2f2c51-95f6-4d76-b126-a46df0b8ae5c" />

-                  There are different types of Fields but what we will be creating today is :
+                  There are different types of Fields but what we will be creating today are :

                   1. OP       | Type = required | NumBits = 4  | Signed = Unsigned
                   2. ADDR     | Type = required | NumBits = 12 | Signed = Unsigned